apham727/apham727.github.io/projects/_posts/2019-08-01-capitalize.md

 noindex: true
 ---

 In early August, I got the chance to attend the Capital One Software Engineering Summit in Clarendon, Virginia.
 During my time at the summit, I participated in a financial-service themed hackathon, where my team developed Capitalize, a full-stack web application in Angular + Node that allows users to find full travel packages within a specified budget.
+(The link to the github repo for this project can be found [here](https://github.com/apham727/Capitalize){:target="_blank"}).